What Is Soy Sauce?

-Soy sauce is a popular food used both as a cooking ingredient and a condiment.
+Soy sauce is a popular food used as a cooking ingredient and a condiment.

 The history of soy sauce goes back over 2,000 years in China.
 It was developed to help keep food from spoiling and add flavor to it, as salt was expensive at the time.
 It was introduced to Japan in the 7th century and later to Korea and Southeast Asia.
 It is now popular in many other parts of the world.

 The next step is fermentation, where a brine solution is added.
-This may be left to ferment for from 1 month up to 4 years.
-For some premium soy sauces such as double-fermented soy sauce (saishikomi-shoyu), a raw soy sauce mix is added.
+This may be left to ferment for 1 month up to 4 years.
+For some premium soy sauces, such as double-fermented soy sauce (saishikomi shoyu), a raw soy sauce mix is added.
 After fermentation, the mixture is pressed to filter the solids, heated to remove molds and yeasts (pasteurized), and packed.

 The acid hydrolysis method is much faster, taking just a few days.
 This uses soybeans without the oil, wheat gluten, and hydrochloric acid.
 The mixture is heated for 20 to 35 hours to break down the proteins.